aniskoubaa/mai554-spring2025/machine_translation/fine_tuning/README.md

 ## 🔍 Assignment Ideas

 1. Fine-tune a model on a specialized domain (medical, legal, technical)
+   - **Hint**: Find domain-specific parallel corpora like medical papers with translations or legal documents.
+Compare BLEU scores before and after fine-tuning on domain-specific test sets.

 2. Compare performance of fine-tuned models across different data sizes
+   - **Hint**: Create subsets of your training data (e.g., 100, 500, 1000, 5000 examples) and plot a learning curve showing how performance changes with more training data.

 3. Create a multi-lingual fine-tuned model
+   - **Hint**: Use a model like "Helsinki-NLP/opus-mt-mul-en" that already supports multiple languages, then fine-tune it with a mixture of language pairs to improve overall performance.

 4. Implement techniques to prevent catastrophic forgetting during fine-tuning
+   - **Hint**: Experiment with techniques like regularization, knowledge distillation, or mixture of experts.
+Try using a small percentage of original training data mixed with new domain data.

 5. Compare the performance of different language pairs and analyze the challenges of each
+   - **Hint**: Select language pairs with varying degrees of similarity (e.g., English-French vs. English-Arabic) and analyze where the model struggles most (e.g., word order, morphology, idioms).